onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 Since LSTM of zDNN library does not support peephole tensor, `-peephole=0` are added to set the configuration in the tests.

 ##### GRU
-Since GRU of zDNN library support only the case where the linear transformation is applied before multiplying by the output of the reset gata, `-linerBeforeReset=1` option is provided to set the configuraiton in the tests.
+Since GRU of zDNN library supports only the case where the linear transformation is applied before multiplying by the output of the reset gata, `-linerBeforeReset=1` option is provided to set the configuraiton.

 ### Backend tests